Swapping Places

 Illustrated By: Jacob Below

 In a small farm in Norway there lived a young man and his wife who loved each other very much.
-But if you could see them at home, it may not be so easy to tell.
+But if you could see how they behaved with each other at home, it may not be easy to tell.

-One day when the husband came home, he did not like what he saw.
-“This place is a mess!” he said.
+One day when the husband came home, he looked around and said, “This place is a mess!” he said.

 “It looks like the cow walked right through here!” he said.

-“What if she did?” said the wife.
-“It would not be the first time.”
+“What if she did?” the wife snapped back.
+“It wouldn't be the first time!”

 “Is that so?” said the wife.
-“And who is up before dawn?
-Who do you think goes out to the henhouse so when you wake up, there is a hot egg breakfast ready?”
+“And who is up BEFORE dawn?
+Who do you think goes out to the henhouse so that when you wake up, there's a hot egg breakfast ready?”

 “Maybe I will!” said the husband.
 “I bet I could do everything around here better than this!”

-“Bah!” he said.
-“You’re on, wife!”
+“You’re ON, wife!” said the husband.
 And the two of them shook hands.

-The next morning, the wife picked up a sickle – that's the name for a tool used to cut hay.
-And with the sickle over her shoulder, she headed out the door.
+The next morning, the wife picked up a sickle – a tool used to cut hay - slung it over her shoulder, and headed out the door.

-When she was gone, the husband said to himself, “I will show her!
-She will be surprised when she comes home.
-First, I should start that butter.”
+When she was gone, the husband thought, “I will show her!
+Won't she be surprised when she comes home and sees everything neat and sparkling and a hot supper on the table.
+With butter.
+Yes, I should start that butter.”
 He pulled out the butter churn and poured in some cream.
 He turned the crank over and over.
-Crank, Crank, Crank.
-“I'm thirsty,” he thought to himself.
+CRANK, CRANK, CRANK.
+"I'm getting thirsty,” he thought.
 “We have a barrel of apple cider in the basement.
-I will get some.”
+I'll go get some.”

 In the basement, he had just pulled out the tap from the barrel when he heard the pig walk inside.

-“Oh no, that pig will knock over the butter churn!”
+“Oh no, that pig will knock over the butter churn!” he worried.
 The husband ran upstairs.
-But alas! it was too late.
+But it was too late!

 All the cream had run out.
 The pig was having a fine time with its nose to the floor, licking the rich cream.

 The husband remembered the tap in his hands.
 With the hole open, did the apple cider all run out of the barrel?
 He rushed down to the basement.
 As he feared, the cider lay in a big puddle on the floor.
-The baby was still crying.
+And the baby was still crying.

-“I must deal with the baby, then go back to making butter,” he said.
-He settled the baby, then he put more cream in the butter churn.
-Crank, Crank, Crank, all over again.
+“I must deal with the baby, then go back to making butter and clean up the split apple cider later,” he decided.
+He settled the baby, then put more cream in the butter churn.
+CRANK, CRANK, CRANK.
+Then he remembered the cow.

-She had been shut up in the barn since morning - she had not been milked or fed, and it was nearly noon!
+The cow had been shut up in the barn since morning - she hadn't been milked or fed and it was nearly noon!

 Then the husband got an idea.
-It would take too much time to lead the cow out to the pasture, so what if the cow could eat grass from the roof of their house?
-For you see, long ago people put grasses on top of their houses to make a roof.
+It would take too much time to lead the cow out to the pasture.
+Instead, what if the cow could eat grass from the roof of their house?
+You see, long ago people used to lay their roofs with thick layers to keep out the rain.
 “How clever of me!" he thought with pride.
-"All I have to do is lean a plank from the roof to the ground, and the cow will be able to walk right up to the roof.”
+"All I have to do is lean a plank from the ground to the roof and the cow will be able to walk right up to the roof.”

-But the husband knew that before he went out to get the cow, he must take the butter churn with him.
-For the baby was crawling on the floor and could tip it over.
-So he put the churn on his back and then headed to the barn.
+But he knew that before he went out to get the cow, he must take the butter churn with him.
+For the baby was crawling on the floor and could tip it over, too.
+So he strapped the churn on his back and headed to the barn.

 But first, the cow must have some water.
 So he went to the well to pull up a bucket of water.
 As he bent over the well with the bucket of water, all the cream from the churn spilled over his head and right down into the well!

-By then it was time to start dinner.
+By then it was time to start supper.
 As he was making the porridge, he started to worry – what if the cow fell off the roof?
-So he climbed up and tied a rope around the cow.
-He dropped the other end of the rope down the chimney.
+So he climbed up and tied a rope around the cow, dropping the other end of the rope down the chimney.
 And when he went inside, he tied the other end to his leg.

 In the fields, the wife had waited a long time for the call to come home for dinner.
 But no call did she hear, so at last she decided to go home.
 When she did, she was indeed surprised!
 For there was their cow swinging back and forth in the air.
 Very fast, she cut the rope with her sickle.
-When she did, in a flash down dropped the cow.
-At the same time, down fell her husband, head first down the chimney.
+When she did, down dropped the cow and at the same time, down fell her husband, head first down the chimney.
 When the wife walked inside, there was her husband with his head in the porridge pot!

 "What happened to you?" cried the wife.